How it all started

 From the first litter, I kept two fantastic dogs, Céleste and Baxter.
 Among with Nova and Darwin, these four dogs competed in show, obedience and also hunt tests, putting Knightcastle on the map as a serious North American kennel.
 Céleste became my third 'Obedience Trial Champion' dog and Baxter ading show, obedience and field titles in Canada and USA, still being the only Knightcastle dog to achieve this.

-My current dogs are my veterans Holly and Forrest and my two young girls, Blanche and Cosette.
-Hopper and Lilly are also part of my breeding program but don't live with me.
+My current dogs are my two veterans Holly and Forrest, Hopper, Blanche and my young Cosette.
 They are very active dogs and are in excellent health.
 I am not pushing them with over-training and retire them from competition at a young age.
 My dogs are part of my life and are living in the house with me, no kennel.
 I train and handle my dogs myself for the obedience, for the show ring and also for field events.
 All my dogs made their Championships in the 'Bred by exhibitor' class, handling them myself.
 I am also a CKC carrying judge for hunt tests and working certificates for retrievers.

 In December 2015, the Canadian Kennel Club recognized Knightcastle's hard work and commitment to the breed and granted Knightcastle the status of 'Permanent Registration of a Kennel Name'.
 Each litter is carefully planned considering the quality, health clearances (OFA), the pedigree and also the accomplishments of both the Sire and the Dam.
 Knightcastle is breeding high quality flat-coated retrievers for temperament, type and soundness, dogs with good working abilities and outgoing personalities.
 The flat-coated retriever is still considered a 'multi-purpose' dog in Europe and Knightcastle is always keeping that in mind, not breeding for one specific goal or purpose.
 We have a litter on the ground only from time to time, mainly to fulfill my own requirement, not to accommodate the demands.
 Knightcastle is devoted to breed black flat-coated retrievers only and is not giving any breeding rights.